n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/ProfitWell/README.md

 ### 3. Mattermost node (post: message)

-This node will send a message with the metrics that we get from the previous node in the channel `Monthly Metrics` in Mattermost.
+This node will send a message with the metrics that we get from the previous node in the 'Monthly Metrics' channel in Mattermost.
 If you have a different channel, use that instead.

 1. First of all, you'll have to enter credentials for the Mattermost node.
 You can find out how to do that [here](../../../credentials/Mattermost/README.md).
 ::: v-pre